Need an inspection for a project?

 24 – 48 HOUR NOTICE IS REQUIRED FOR ALL INSPECTIONS

 CALL METRO WEST INSPECTION SERVICES AT (763) 479-1720

 Trees selected should be suitable for Minnesota climate and solid.
 Plantings should be no closer than three feet from property lines or fences.
 Trees and shrubs planted near overhead power lines should be a variety that grows no more than 20 feet in height.

 Some properties have utility transformer boxes near boulevards or in the easements along property boundaries.
 Landscaping may be done to help hide the boxes, however, the doors to the boxes should be accessible to utility workers.
 Please avoid planting shrubs in the area where the doors are located.
 You may wish to have City staff look at your plan before landscaping around the transformer boxes.
 We will advise you if the plantings may cause a conflict with access.
 Typically, no plantings or obstructions should be placed within two feet of sides or ten feet of the doors of the utility boxes.

 G. Swimming Pool Protection.

-1. A permit shall be required for swimming pools constructed below ground level considered to be of permanent construction with a capacity of five thousand (5,000) gallons and/or three (3) feet or more of depth.
+1. A permit shall be required for swimming pools constructed below ground level considered to be of permanent construction or above ground pools with a capacity of five thousand (5,000) gallons and/or three (2) feet or more of depth.
 Each application for a permit to construct or erect a swimming pool shall be accompanied by plans of sufficient detail to show:

 (a) The proposed location and its relationship to the other principal buildings on the lot.